ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. [slide](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/slide/)
     1. [slide_czi_to_tif](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/slideczitotif/)
     1. [scan_run](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/scanrun/)
-#### Manual Quality control of sections that allows bad sections to be replaced by normal ones
+#### Manual Quality control of sections that allows the replacing of bad sections with neighboring section.
 1. Once the TIF files are placed in the tif directory, the user can perform quality control on the [slides](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/slide/) in the database.
 There are around 150 slides per mouse with each slide usually containing 4 scenes(pictures).